-Brendan Patrick Hughes is a writer-director, producer, podcast creator, performance artist and professor who works in feature film, documentary, fiction and non-fiction podcasts, theater, opera and comedy pop-ups.
-Current projects include the narrative feature film Dindin, currently wrapping post-production, The Metalldetektor, a half-hour documentary having its festival run, a gig directing the second season of the fantasy/science fiction podcast Bridgewater (starring Misha Collins), and producing and hosting the non-fiction podcast Divine Intervention, about his parents’ love story, the pilot of which premiered in the 2022 Tribeca Film Festival.
+Brendan Patrick Hughes is a filmmaker, podcast producer, performance artist, professor and occasional kids soccer referee who works in feature film, documentary, podcasts, theater, opera and comedy pop-ups.
+Recent projects include the narrative feature film Dindin, which was released to critical acclaim in october 2024 by Good Deed Entertainment, The Metal Detector, a half-hour documentary special now airing on PBS and streaming on the PBS App, and creating, producing and hosting the non-fiction podcast Divine Intervention, about his parents’ love story, the pilot of which premiered in the 2022 Tribeca Film Festival, and was released in March of 2025 by iHeartPodcasts, produced by Wonder Media Network.
 He is a graduate of the directing program at the Yale School of Drama.

 He began his career in the theater, where he served in leadership positions such as Producing Artistic Director and Founder of the Theatre Cooperative in Boston, Artistic Director of the legendary Yale Cabaret, and Impresario of the Harbor Stage at the Wellfleet Harbor Actors Theater.
 As a freelance director, he has directed roughly one hundred plays across the country, from Off-Off Broadway to Los Angeles.

-Brendan teaches acting at Occidental College and Santa Monica College.
+Brendan is Clinical Assistant Professor of Film and Media at Sands College of Performing Arts at Pace University in New York City.
+He previously taught at Santa Monica College and Occidental College.
 He has served as a guest instructor at Harvard, Yale, Pace University, and the American Academy of Dramatic Arts.
 He has also led Apple employees in several Authenticity on Camera trainings.

 As a performance artist, Brendan likes to give fake TED talks on giant themes like ‘irony’ and ‘mediocrity,’ and released an alt-comedy concert album entitled The Pizzicato Effect, recorded at Ars Nova in New York City.
-His follow-up, Mediocrity: A Sophomore Effort, also recorded in New York, will be released next year.
+His follow-up, Mediocrity: A Sophomore Effort, also recorded in New York in 2018, will perpetually be released ‘next year.’

 (Photo © Stuart Locklear)